-Document Title NTMA PROTECTED D ISCLOSURES POLICY Version 8.0 Document Owner Head of Compliance
+Document Title NTMA PROTECTED DISCLOSURES POLICY Version 11.0 Document Owner Head of Compliance

-- (c) transfer of duties, change of location of place of work, reduction in wages or change in working hours - (d) the imposition or administering of any discipline, reprimand or other penalty (including a financial penalty) - (e) coercion, intimidation, harassment or ostracism - (f) discrimination, disadvantage or unfair treatment - (g) injury, damage or loss, - (h) threat of reprisal - (i) withholding of training - (j) a negative performance assessment or employment reference - (k) failure to convert a temporary employment contract into a permanent one, where the worker had a legitimate expectation that he or she would be offered permanent employment - (I) failure to renew or early termination of a temporary employment contract - (m) harm, including to the worker's reputation, particularly in social media, or financial loss, including loss of business and loss of income - (n) blacklisting on the basis of a sector or industry-wide informal or formal agreement, which may entail that the person will not, in the future, find employment in the sector or industry - (o) early termination or cancellation of a contract for goods or services - (p) cancellation of a licence or permit; and - (q) psychiatric or medical referrals.
+- (k) failure to convert a temporary employment contract into a permanent one, where the worker had a legitimate expectation that he or she would be offered permanent employment; - (I) failure to renew or early termination of a temporary employment contract; - (m) harm, including to the worker's reputation, particularly in social media, or financial loss, including loss of business and loss of income; - (n) blacklisting on the basis of a sector or industry-wide informal or formal agreement, which may entail that the person will not, in the future, find employment in the sector or industry; - (o) early termination or cancellation of a contract for goods or services; - (p) cancellation of a licence or permit; and - (q) psychiatric or medical referrals.

 A reporting person who believes they have suffered penalisation/detrimental treatment or is concerned about possible penalisation or reprisals should contact the Chief People Officer and/or the Head of Compliance.
-If the Chief People Officer is contacted by a reporting person in relation to any penalisation or detrimental treatment (actual or possible) the Chief People Officer will promptly inform the Head of Compliance, who will then assess/investigate such matters and take appropriate action where necessary.
+If the Chief People Officer is contacted by a reporting person in relation to any penalisation or detrimental treatment (actual or possible), the Chief People Officer will promptly inform the Head of Compliance, who will then assess/investigate such matters and take appropriate action where necessary.

-NTMA reserves the right to initiate disciplinary action in respect of NTMA employees in accordance with the NTMA Disciplinary Procedure in certain circumstances, including but not limited to where any individual is found to have victimised, bullied, harassed or penalised another reporting person or colleague for making a Disclosure.
+The NTMA reserves the right to initiate disciplinary action in respect of NTMA employees in accordance with the NTMA Disciplinary Procedure in certain circumstances, including but not limited to where any individual is found to have victimised, bullied, harassed or penalised another reporting person or colleague for making a Disclosure.